top of page

 Image: A Screenshot taken on my Meta Quest 2 of the Horizon Worlds VR Game Action Land - Farm.
 You can enter this barn in the game; it's not fake.
 But is it real?

-In the Black Mirror episode “Men Against Fire,” futuristic soldiers fight against the rebellious and hideous “roaches”: human-like ghouls that make hideous insect sounds when encountered.
-There’s a virus in the roach blood that threatens humanity’s future progress.
+In the Black Mirror episode “Men Against Fire,” we see futuristic soldiers battling against the so-called “roaches.”
+These are human-like creatures that emit disturbing insect sounds when encountered.
+A virus in their blood poses a threat to humanity’s future.

-We then get an exposition scene, with the roach, once they find shelter.
+We then get an exposition scene with the roach, once they find shelter.
 When Stripe wakes up, the roach asks:

 Roach: “You see me as I am?”